 Melting ice sheets and warming oceans are forcing cities to deal with more frequent storm surges and flooding rains.
-One solution proposes building structures not on land but at sea, requiring innovative architecture designed to float permanently along shores and on other waterways.
+One solution proposes building structures not on land but at sea, requiring architectural innovation to create permanently floating homes and other buildings along shores and on other waterways.

 Leading the charge is the architectural firm Waterstudio, based in the Netherlands.
 “A hundred years ago the invention of the elevator allowed us to build vertically; now we need to understand water as an extra dimension for cities,” architect and industrial designer Koen Olthuis, Waterstudio’s founder, told the Financial Times.

 Architectural research coming out of Waterstudio, as well as other design institutes, demonstrates that homes, neighborhoods and even entire countries can be built to rise on the tides.
-Because it can help mitigate the impacts of high waters and also provide commercial real estate magnates sustainable development opportunities, this kind of innovative architecture has the potential to be the next frontier in real estate.
+Because it can help mitigate the impacts of high waters and also provide commercial real estate magnates sustainable development opportunities, this kind of architectural innovation has the potential to be the next frontier in real estate.

 Here are four floating concepts that architects are working on to deal with the threat of floods.